Diagnostic Radiology

 The Program

-Clinical Year
+Preliminary Year

 Diagnostic Radiology

-Over the four-year program, 43 months of clinical diagnostic radiology rotations are provided at Brookwood Baptist Health teaching hospitals, equally divided between the Grandview Medical Center campus and the Princeton Baptist Medical Center campus.
+Over the four-year program, 43 months of clinical diagnostic radiology rotations are provided at Baptist Health teaching hospitals, equally divided between the Grandview Medical Center campus and the Baptist Health Princeton Hospital campus.
 These rotations provide training in mammography, vascular and interventional radiology, neuroradiology, nuclear medicine, diagnostic ultrasound, vascular ultrasound, gastrointestinal radiology, genitourinary radiology, chest radiology and skeletal radiology.
 Residents spend three months rotating at the Children’s Hospital of Alabama training in pediatric radiology, and one more month is spent at the University of Alabama at Birmingham training in cardiac radiology.
 All residents also attend the American Institute for Radiologic Pathology (AIRP) Radiologic Pathology Correlation Course.
 Didactic courses in radiologic physics are provided.
 Residents are required to take the American College of Radiology In-Training Examination and APDR/ACR Exams each year.

 Specific Rotations